vyao888/book-service/README.md

     })

-Deploy the microservice
+Deploy the microservices

     book-service victoryao$ mvn clean spring-boot:run

-    Now the book-service application should be running and ready to serve the front app
+    Now the book-service application should be running and ready to serve the RESTFul requests

 Check if the the deployment is Ok or Not by running the following url in your browser: